stanfordnlp/chirpycardinal/index.md

 <img style='float:right;' src="{{site.baseurl}}/assets/images/chirpy_logo_optimized.svg" width="140" height="140">
 <h1 class='fs-9'> Welcome to <strong>Chirpy Cardinal</strong>. </h1>
 We are a <a href="https://nlp.stanford.edu/">Stanford NLP</a> research group focussed on open-domain conversational dialogue. <br><br>
-Our research is informed by hundreds of thousands of people chatting with our bot Chirpy Cardinal via the <a href="https://developer.amazon.com/alexaprize">Alexa Prize</a>, a university competition to advance conversational AI. <br><br>
+Our research is informed by hundreds of thousands of people chatting with our bot Chirpy Cardinal via the <a href="https://developer.amazon.com/alexaprize">Alexa Prize</a>, a university competition to advance conversational AI.
+In <a href="https://twitter.com/AmazonScience/status/1701697037807313148">2023</a>, we won <b>1st Place (Science Prize).</b><br><br>
 In collaboration with <a href="https://oval.cs.stanford.edu">Open Virtual Assistant Lab (OVAL)</a>, we have open-sourced our award-winning socialbot from Alexa Prize 2020/2021.
 </div>